161chihuahuas/dusk/howto.md

 ##### Default: `$HOME/.config/dusk/hidden_service`

 The directory to store hidden service keys and other information required by the Tor process.

 #### OnionLoggingEnabled

 ##### Default: `0`

 Redirects the Tor process log output through dusk's logger for the purpose of debugging.

 #### OnionLoggingVerbosity

 ##### Default: `notice`

 Defines the verbosity level of the Tor process logging.
-Valid options are:
-`debug`, `info`, `notice`.
+Valid options are: `debug`, `info`, `notice`.

 #### ControlPortEnabled

 ##### Default: `0`

-Enables the {@link Control} interface over a TCP socket.
+Enables the RPC control interface over a TCP socket.

 #### ControlPort